-There are so many green enthusiasts who have built cozy tiny houses out of recycled materials to be uber-green.
-With green building trend on the rise, it’s no surprise that New Hampshire-based tiny house builder Colton Ronzio has thoughtfully utilized reclaimed materials in its debut Legacy tiny house built for Wood & Heart Building Co.
+There are so many environment enthusiasts who have built cozy tiny houses out of recycled materials that have minimal impact on the environment.
+With green building trend on the rise, it’s no surprise that New Hampshire-based tiny house builder Colton Ronzio has thoughtfully utilized reclaimed materials in its Legacy tiny house built for Wood & Heart Building Co.
 It is a mixture of both modern and rustic features, making it a good choice for people who like to enjoy modern lifestyle yet don’t want to miss the nostalgic feeling of living in a rustic dwelling.

-The Legacy tiny house comes is available now for US$85,000 including all the furniture, appliances and decor.
+The Legacy tiny house is available now for US$76,500 including all the furniture, appliances and decor.